tobbelobb/hp-mark/camera-calibration/README.md

 It contains nonsense, but we hopefully confirmed that the compiler and the program itself are working.

 Next remove it and the test images.
+(Take a look at them first, they should be decent examples.)

 ```
 rm myCamParams.xml pics/camera*